Passport Renewal

 Common Misunderstandings About Passport Validity

-Do not assume you can travel "because you're coming back before it expires".
-Your passport must be valid on the date you board your outbound flight.
-If it expires the day after you return, you still cannot travel.
-Airlines do not permit travel if your passport is expired on departure day.
+Do not assume you can travel "because you're coming back before it expires": your passport must be valid on the date you board your outbound flight, and if it expires the day after you return, you still cannot travel.

 Frequently Asked Questions